Are Bayesian networks typically faithful?: Conditional exponential family parametrisations

-\begin{remark} Theorem \ref{thm:exp_faithful_typical} also holds when $\Theta$ is the closure of an open convex set with a faithful parameter in its interior, since the boundary of an open set is nowhere dense, and the boundary of a convex set has Lebesgue measure zero. \end{remark}
+\begin{remark} When $\Theta$ is the closure of an open convex set, a statement similar to Theorem \ref{thm:exp_params_nowhere_dense} holds.
+Since the boundary of an open convex set is nowhere dense and has Lebesgue measure zero \citep{lang1986note}, we obtain that if there is a faithful parameter in $\mathrm{int}(\Theta)$, the unfaithful parameters are nowhere dense and have Lebesgue measure zero in $\mathrm{int}(\Theta)$, hence also in $\Theta$. \end{remark}